Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Electrolysis.md

 **Splitting water into hydrogen and oxygen, and using the recombination of these to launch ping-pong balls.** - Electrolysis in the process of splitting water into hydrogen and oxygen using electricity, and then recombining them explosively!
 We'll use talking about energy as an excuse to launch a ping pong ball into the air...

-Last initially checked on 2024-12-17 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2024-12-19 by Asmita Niyogi (an637@cam.ac.uk).
+Last initially checked on 2025-11-23 by Tara Doherty (ted37@cam.ac.uk) and double-checked on ... by ...

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->